JPvRiel/docker-rsyslog/README.md

 | firewall | Firewall execution actions | From Kernel facility and starting with keyworlds that common firewall messages use |
 | console | Alert messages usually broadcast on the console | facility 14 |

-The default traditional file output template applied is, but it can be modified to something better like `RSYSLOG_SyslogProtocol23Format` (RFC5424) via the `rsyslog_omfile_template` env var.
+The default traditional file output template applied is, but it can be modified to something better like `RSYSLOG_SyslogProtocol23Format` (RFC5424) or any other [built-in rsyslog templates](http://www.rsyslog.com/doc/v8-stable/configuration/templates.html#reserved-template-names) via the `rsyslog_omfile_template` env var.

 ### Optional config file volumes

+_Experimental : not tested_

 For more advanced custom configuration, template config via env vars would be too tedious (given RainerScript and rsyslog options are so vast), so dedicated configuration file volumes can be used instead for custom filering or output in the folling sub-folders: